 Parents also gain a deeper understanding of themselves, for as they learn about their child’s gifted issues, they frequently revisit their own childhood and understand themselves, and their own parents, differently.

 The same is true for adults who work with me, or adolescents – we explore their understanding of themselves and the world, identify any areas where improved skills can help, deal with negative self-talk, find new ways of handling stress and develop a way of being in the world that is comfortable and enjoyable for them.

-Well, I’ve co-authored many articles on giftedness, homeschooling and counseling in a variety of print and online venues.
-I’ve also co-authored a book, Making the Choice: When Typical School Doesn’t Fit Your Atypical Child.
+I hold an IB certificate from my high school, The French-American International School in San Francisco, and I am fluent in French.
+My undergraduate degree was in music, with a focus on baroque violin performance practice.
+I’ve been a Bradley natural childbirth instructor, a sign-language for babies instructor, and a teacher of classes for men and women convicted of domestic violence crimes.
+I’ve co-authored many articles on giftedness, homeschooling and counseling in a variety of print and online venues.
+I’ve also co-authored two books: Making the Choice: When Typical School Doesn’t Fit Your Atypical Child and Writing your own Script: A Parent’s Role in the Gifted Child’s Social Development, both from GHF Press.
 I speak at conferences about giftedness, twice-exceptionality, homeschooling and counseling, and I occasionally give talks locally to groups of parents, educators or other providers.
-I’m the Director of the Professionals Division of Gifted Homeschoolers Forum, and I have a lot of other interesting projects I’m working on….when I’m not crocheting.
+I’m a longtime collaborator with GHF: Gifted Homeschoolers Forum, and currently serve as a GHF Ambassador.
+I have a lot of other interesting projects I’m working on….when I’m not playing with yarn.
 There’s more detail on my LinkedIn page for those who are interested.